 Handshake: A platform to find on and off-campus jobs and internships.
 You can also schedule an appointment with the SEC.

-Your Ultimate Resource: SEC career staff and student career advisors.
-We can meet with you to discuss your career goals, review resumes and applications, prepare for an interview, discuss graduate school and more.
-Schedule an appointment in Handshake or stop by our office in the Reid Campus Center, email email@example.com or call 509-527-5183.
+Your ultimate resource: SEC staff and student leaders.
+We can meet with you to discuss your goals, review resumes and applications, help you get connected to the community, prepare you for an interview, and much more.
+Schedule an appointment in Handshake or stop by our office in the Reid Campus Center.
+You can also email us at firstname.lastname@example.org or call 509-527-5183.